-5 Boardwalks In Massachusetts That Will Make Your Summer Awesome
+5 Boardwalks In Massachusetts That Are Charming Summer Destinations

 There’s nothing like strolling along a boardwalk to inject a little nostalgia and serenity into a summer day.
-While Massachusetts boardwalks may not have the flashing lights, ferris wheels and food trucks of destinations like Myrtle Beach and Ocean City, we have plenty of coastal beauty.
+While the boardwalks in Massachusetts may not have the flashing lights, Ferris wheels and food trucks of destinations like Myrtle Beach and Ocean City, we have plenty of coastal beauty.

 This boardwalk is a magical destination.
 Located at the entrance to Sandwich Harbor and Sandwich Town Beach, the “plank walk” is built over the low dunes of the beach and passes over Mill Creek.
 Each plank of the boardwalk is carved with the name of someone who donates to the boardwalk’s maintenance.

 The boardwalk seems to stretch out into infinity as you walk along stunning views of Cape Cod Bay.
 Many spots allow you to peer into the swirling water or swaying beach grass in order to get a closer look at the area’s wildlife.
 When you’ve had your fill of strolling, take a dip in the beach’s warm waters.